hielo777/WordGame/README.md

 Planned features for upcoming versions include:

 - [ ] A basic game mechanic that allows players to drag and arrange letters to form words.
+- [ ] Improve word search mechanic in the sample project.
 - [ ] Real-time validation of user-created words against the loaded dictionary.
 - [ ] Scoring, time-based challenges, and other gameplay elements.
 - [ ] Improved UI/UX and mobile support.